Lemures/routeGuide_grpc/proto_buf/README.md

 # Build Shell breakdown

-There are Three Build Shells in this Dir but you only need to run 1 of them but it's important to know there difference.
+There are Three Build Shells in this Dir but you only need to run 1 of them but it's important to know the difference.

 Starting with the `Build_basic.sh` this script is design to be indiscriminate.
-It is best not to use this if you have broken your Proto buff package into multiple files.
+It is best **not** to use this if you have broken your Proto buff package into multiple files.
 Executing this on such project will lead to several `*.desc` with different names but duplicate content.

 _`Build_basic.sh` might be slightly different then example below_